 Position in India

-- Industrial Disputes Act, 1947, lays down the procedures by which the settlement of industrial disputes has to be done.
+- The Industrial Disputes Act, of 1947, lays down the procedures by which the settlement of industrial disputes has to be done.
 Its procedural aspects are applicable to all enterprises for the settlement of industrial disputes.

 Agreements for collective bargaining

-- Settlements: Settlements usually arise out of the conciliation process and they are usually tripartite in nature as they involve three parties which are employer, employee and conciliation officer.
+- Settlements: Settlements usually arise out of the conciliation process and they are usually tripartite in nature as they involve three parties which are the employer, employee and conciliation officer.

 - Consent awards: When the parties reach an agreement while the dispute between them is pending before the adjudicatory body.
-Such agreements are incorporated in authority’s award and are binding on the parties under the dispute.
+Such agreements are incorporated in the authority’s award and are binding on the parties under the dispute.

 - B.P.
 Guha: Wage Movement in Indian Industries: As Reflected in Collective Bargaining Agreements.